ajadeep75/python-crypto/README.md

 # python-crypto
+Cryptography using Python
           This code deals using Caesar Cipher or Shift Cipher

 Cryptography is a method of protecting information and communications through the use of codes, so that only those for whom the information is intended can read and process it.
 The prefix "crypt-" means "hidden" or "vault" -- and the suffix "-graphy" stands for "writing."